Extract Comments From A Twitter Tweet

 Here are the steps to execute the automation successfully:

-- Upload a CSV file containing Tweet URLs or attach Google Sheets with profile URLs column rightly mentioned in the Tweet URL section under Google Sheets URL menu
+- If you have multiple tweet URLs, save them in a CSV file or Google Sheets with the Tweet URLs column rightly mentioned in the Tweet URL section under the Google Sheets URL menu.

 Limitations & important points to note

 Following limits imply scraping Twitter comments using TexAu:

 - There’s no limit to the spice as such.
 However, you will have to keep in mind the daily limit.
 You can find those details here.